Fort Scott National Historic Site, Kansas – History & Hauntings

 Fort Grounds – There have been several sightings of ghost-like Civil War soldiers looming on the lawn and around the courtyard.
 Officers have also been seen in the cell blocks and stables.

-On one occasion, a visitor to the fort commented on one of the staff about a friendly conversation he had with a gentleman dressed in a period costume.
-However, the staff person was somewhat confused as no one was scheduled to be dressed in a costume that particular day.
-Inquiring at the office, this was confirmed.
-It appears that the Fort Scott tourist had the “pleasure” of meeting one of Fort’s many ghosts.
+On one occasion, a visitor to the fort commented on a staff member after a friendly conversation with a gentleman in period costume.
+However, the staff member was somewhat confused, as no one was scheduled to be in costume that day.
+Inquiring at the office confirmed this.
+It appears that the Fort Scott tourist had the “pleasure” of meeting one of the Fort’s many ghosts.

-Officers’ Quarters – The Officer’s Quarters are said to be the most haunted.
+Officers’ Quarters – The Officers’ Quarters are reportedly the most haunted.
 Long ago, an officer accidentally shot himself when riding up to the building on the left.
 He had been showing off for his wife.
 The devastated woman held him in her arms as he died in front of the building.
-According to our reader Carol, she has often felt the presence of the long-dead woman in the quarters.
+According to our reader, Carol, she has often felt the presence of the long-dead woman in the quarters.

 The building on the left once served as the Free State Hotel.
 However, when the fort was permanently closed, both buildings served as an orphanage home called Goodlander’s for many years.
 According to staff and guests, these long-ago orphan children are often heard playing in the two buildings.

-Several sightings of fog-like apparitions have been reported sifting from the chimney in the officer’s quarters.
-It is said that at midnight every night, a ghostly figure can be seen looking out the window of the officer’s building, formerly the Free State Hotel.
+Several sightings of fog-like apparitions have been reported drifting from the chimney in the officer’s quarters.
+It is said that at midnight, a ghostly figure can be seen looking out the window of the officer’s building, formerly the Free State Hotel.

 Also See: